 This is one of our favourite climbs in cycling.
 The start takes you out of Luchon as you follow the river up the valley over mixed gradients.
 As you go over a small bridge you are hit with high mountains all around you and a right turn takes you onto the final ascent up Superbagneres.
 The top section is glorious, fun hairpins with incredible views and almost no traffic.
 Enjoy!

-Arrive in Toulouse by 5pm for our 5.30pm transfer to Pau.
+Arrive in Toulouse by 5pm for our 5.30pm transfer to Luchon.
 We set bikes up before our welcome dinner at 8pm to discuss the next few days.

 One last big day in the Pyrenees.
-From St Lary we go over the Col d'Azet then the Peyresourde before tackling the Port de Bales and finally the multiple hairpins of the Col de Mente.
+From St Lary we go over the Peyresourde before tackling the Port de Bales and rolling back into Luchon.

 We depart at 1pm for a 3pm arrival at Toulouse Airport.
 Before packing up our bikes, we have one last spin up Superbagneres, a beautiful and quiet climb, fitting for our final summit.

 Airport collections are from Toulouse (TLS).
-The drive to Pau takes 2 hours and the drive from Luchon takes around 1hr45.
+The drive to Luchon takes between 1hr45 and 2 hours.

 We will meet you in arrivals and give you a number to call if you are delayed.

-We leave Port de Pollensa with plenty of time for you to check your bike, grab a last minute gift and have a stress free return flight.
+We leave Luchon with plenty of time for you to check your bike, grab a last minute gift and have a stress free return flight.

 Four night packages from Pau to Luchon over the classic climbs of the Pyrenees.
 Max group size is 14 with an on the road guide and support vehicle.